RamilZohrabli/Java-Practice/README.md

 ## Task3
 For the representation of full name, I created `Account` class which implements `Comparable` interface.
 I created, fields, constructor and getter methods.
 Then I overriden `toString()` method for the suitable output representation.
 I overriden `compareTo()` method for comparing fields.
 In the main method I initialized List and added some names, surnames and account amounts.
 I printed and sorted the elements with `for-each` loops.
 For sorting balance, I used from `Comparator` interface.

+## Task4
+i.
+We can ensure the retainment of the order in the process of elimination of duplicates by using `LinkedHashSet`.
+This maintains the order of the input or elements unlike `HashSet`. ii.
+For this, I used `TreeSet` because it is for automatical sorting the elements in normal order(if it is string, it is alphabetical order).
+For example, when I included 3 names, printing process of `LinkedHashSet` will be based on insertion order, while `TreeSet` will ensure alphabetical order.

+## Task5
+The code solves the problem for queue.
+The `bread` array represents the wanted number of breads for each person. `totalBreads` shows the total number of breads in the store. `calculateNumber` method is the key factor for this code.
+In this code, the queue is instansiated by using `Queue`.
+The method iterates though the list for checking if there is enough bread in the market.
+If not, it breaks loop and returns the number of persons can buy bread from store.
+However, it is not for finding the maximum possibility of selling or the maximum number of people can buy bread.
+In the next code, I will implement this.

+## Task6
+This code is similar to previous task except usage of `PriorityQueue`.
+This is for special functionality which gives the maximum number of persons that can buy bread from store.
+As `Queue`, we should also import it for using.